schlothauer-wauer/jsoncodegen/README.md

 ## Additional features
 * easier version markup in model
-* mark attributes as aggreation types (references) with suffix '_id'
+* mark attributes as aggregation types (references) with suffix '_id'
 * additional property attribute 'aggregationType' to set the specific attribute information
 * allOf - to implement inheritance